Magisk-Modules-Repo/IPControl/README.md

 based on conditions including level and time, but it is recommended only if you really need it or have decent knowledge of how phone batteries work.

-Please see `Usage` section on manipulating these feature and available options.
+Please see `Commandline` section on manipulating these feature and other available options.

 ## Requirements